-- Basic materials continues to see upgrades dominating – a trend that has lasted more than half a year.
+- Basic materials continue to see upgrades dominating – a trend that has lasted more than half a year.

-- Consumer goods sees downgrades outweigh upgrades after two months of upgrades dominating.
+- Consumer goods see downgrades outweigh upgrades after two months of upgrades dominating.

-- Consumer services returns to downgrades outnumbering upgrades after two months of balance.
+- Consumer services return to downgrades outnumbering upgrades after two months of balance.

 - Healthcare sees downgrades dominating, continuing its trend from last month.

-- Utilities is in balance after six months of upgrades outweighing -downgrades.
+- Utilities are in balance after six months of upgrades outweighing downgrades.

-- Telecommunications is volatile, returning to balance after a month of downgrades outweighing upgrades.
+- Telecommunications are volatile, returning to balance after a month of downgrades outweighing upgrades.

 - Oil and gas, industrials and technology continue to be in balance for the second month.